-- Updating records to indicate the new torque limits will take about 0.25 work-hour for an estimated cost of \$21. - Replacing a bolt will take a minimal additional amount of time after inspecting and the part will cost about \$50. - Reworking the lower surface of the clevis lower lug will take about 1 workhour for an estimated cost of \$85.
+- Updating records to indicate the new torque limits would take about 0.25 work-hour for an estimated cost of \$21. - Replacing a bolt would take a minimal additional amount of time after inspecting and the part would cost about \$50. - · Reworking the lower surface of the clevis lower lug would take about 1 work-hour for an estimated cost of \$85.